Arthritis is a common problem that many people experience.

 It may be difficult at first, but the rewards will come as your muscles strengthen and better support your joints.

-Combining physical therapy and lifestyle changes is the best way to reduce the pain, stiffness and inflammation caused by osteoarthritis.
+Combining physical therapy and lifestyle changes is the best way to reduce the pain, stiffness, and inflammation caused by osteoarthritis.

 While it will never go away, the goal is ultimately to mitigate the symptoms so that you enjoy relief in your day to day life.

-Book An Appointment With Capitol Physical Therapy
+Book Your Appointment With Capitol Physical Therapy Today

-There are many different ways in which consulting a physical therapist is beneficial for mitigating the symptoms of osteoarthritis.
+There are many different ways in which consulting with a physical therapist is beneficial for mitigating the symptoms of osteoarthritis.

-If you have osteoarthritis, call Capitol Physical Therapy today to book an appointment with one of our many skilled physical therapists who can help to relieve your symptoms and restore movement.
+If you have osteoarthritis, call Capitol Physical Therapy today to book an appointment with one of our many skilled physical therapists.

 1331 H St NW #200,